Mirabdollahi/Mutex/README.md

 We are amazing.
 We did it only in one line of code.
 But there are two issues with our code:

 1. `wasteCPUCyclesInSeconds(2);` is still blocking.
-   - Although we have achieved what we needed for this code to run correctly we are still blocking JavaScript doing other things not related directly to our code.
+   - Although we have achieved what we needed for this code to run correctly but we are still blocking JavaScript doing other things not related directly to our code.
 2. We introduced possibility of race condition almost like what multi-threaded languages have.
-   - It is almost because we still have atomic behavior in our critical section.
-It is still a single thread running our code.
+   - It is almost because we still have atomic-like behavior in our critical section.
+Our single thread is still running our code.

-If we have a near to infinity loop like what we have here it is not a good idea to hands off flow of control in every iteration.
+If we have a near to infinity loop like what we have here it might not be a good idea to hands off flow of control in every iteration.

 So let's implement a function to do clever things for us: